 It has been a great privilege to have met many of you over the last 31 years alongside Brian.
 The truth of the matter is, I cannot bear the thought of giving up on our philatelic friends… To many, I feel as if I have grown up with you half my life!

-Thank you for sending the cards and letters with such beautiful words, the heartfelt and meaningful emails, also the special tributes in the Memory Guestbook for Brian.
+Thank you for sending the cards and letters with such beautiful words, the heartfelt and meaningful emails, also the special tributes in the EULOGIES for Brian.
 All your positive observations toward Brian and myself, as well as your endorsements to Brian’s accomplishments will become my main source of “motivation and comfort’ for the next few months and for the rest of my life.

 I too, have no regrets.